0sunzero0/0sunzero0/README.md

 > _💛 &nbsp;Study for others_

-### 🎓 About Me
-- BS, School of Computer Science at Handong Global University

 ### 🌱 I’m interested in
 - Solving Social Issue with ICT
 - Server Development and Natural Language Processing